nmastracola/White-Glove-Migration-Scripts/README.md

-# Canvas-Phrase-Checker
+# Find And Replace

-Canvas Phrase Checker will search the object that you choose (Content Pages, Discussions, Assignments, Quizzes) for a specific phrase and give you a report on where that phrase was found.
+Canvas Find And Replace will search the object that you choose (Content Pages, Discussions, Assignments) for a specific phrase or and give you a report on where it was found.
+You also have the option to replace that word or phrase with a new one.

 *A Couple Things to Note*